kalibera/rchk/README.md

 The output of the checking is in files `packages/lib/jpeg/libs/jpeg.so.*check`.
-For version 0.1-8 of the package, `maacheck` reports
+For version 0.1-8 of the package, `jpeg.so.maacheck` includes

 ```
 WARNING Suspicious call (two or more unprotected arguments) to Rf_setAttrib at read_jpeg /rchk/trunk/packages/build/IsnsJjDm/jpeg/src/read.c:131
 ```

-which is a true error. `bcheck` does not find any errors, it only reports
+which is a true error. `bcheck` does not find any errors, `jpeg.so.bcheck` only contains something like

 ```
 Analyzed 15 functions, traversed 1938 states.